Corporate & Financial Information

 Current Financials

-Energy Insurance Mutual Limited (“EIM”) recorded a loss on surplus of ($143.7) million for the nine months ended September 30, 2022 driven by investment market volatility.
-This is compared to a gain of $59.0 million for the same period in 2021.
-EIM recorded income from underwriting of $44.2 million compared to a loss of ($0.2) million in the prior year.
+Energy Insurance Mutual Limited (“EIM”) recorded a gain on surplus of $50.8 million for the six months ended June 30, 2025 driven by favorable investment market performance partially offset by claims development.
+This is compared to a budget of $30.0 million and $12.3 million for the same period 2024.

-- Membership retention of 99% was achieved in the first nine months of 2022.
+- Membership retention of 100% was achieved in the first six months of 2025.

-EIM’s return on investments of (12.00%) compared to a benchmark return of (12.00%).
-The return is a result of losses on US equities of (21.76%), international equities of (27.35%), fixed income securities of (10.27%) and slightly offset by gains on alternative investment securities of 0.56%, lead by strong returns on our real estate investments.
+EIM had a return on investments of 4.2% compared to a budgeted return of 2.8% for the first half of 2025.
+The return is a result of gains on international equities of 18.4%, US equities of 4.9%, fixed income securities of 3.5%, and alternative investment securities of 3.3%.

 Corporate Governance